jmswaney/thesis/source/11_MAP.md

 followed by washing at 37 °C for 1–2 h in PBST three times.
 For antibody validation of a given antibody, 100-μm-thick PFA-fixed control and MAP-processed samples were stained with the same titer of primary and, if necessary, secondary antibodies overnight in PBST.
-See Supplementary Table 1 for the list of antibodies used.
+See \ref{MAP-SupTable1} for the list of antibodies used.
 To destain for multiplexed labeling, samples were incubated in a denaturation solution 6–16 h at 70 °C, and washed with PBST at 37 °C for 1–2 h three times.

 ### Mounting and imaging